How to Measure Marketing Campaign Success

 +

-What makes marketing campaign measurement more effective than alternative methods?
+What makes marketing campaign measurement more effective than guessing based on sales volume alone?

 +